- Coniferous Trees

 Wildlife: Often browsed by deer.
 Cover and nesting for birds.
 Seeds are eaten by squirrels and birds.

--Wetland tolerant, preferred habitat
+Wetland tolerant, preferred habitat

--Provides habitat for deer
+Provides habitat for deer

-Transplant Purchase Size: 12-18 in.
+Bare Root Transplant Purchase Size: 12-18 in.

-Seedling Bundles of 25 Purchase Size: 6-12 in.
+Bare Root "Seedling" Purchase Size: 6-12 in.